SGrondin/bottleneck/README.md

 ### Jobs lifecycle

 1. **Received**.
-You new job has been added to your limiter.
+Your new job has been added to the limiter.
 Bottleneck needs to check whether it can be accepted into the queue.
 2. **Queued**.
 Bottleneck has accepted your job, but it can not tell at what exact timestamp it will run yet, because it is dependent on previous jobs.
 3. **Running**.
 Your job is not in the queue anymore, it will be executed after a delay that was computed according to your `minTime` setting.
 4. **Executing**.
 Your job is executing its code.